adyen-examples/build-your-own-payments-integration-adyen/README.md

       * Handle the response by redirecting the user to the correct page
       * Complete the configuration of the `AdyenCheckout` object in the `createAdyenCheckout` function.
       * Note that [if you are selecting a payment method that needs a redirect](https://docs.adyen.com/online-payments/build-your-integration/?platform=Web&integration=Components&version=5.53.2#handle-the-redirect), the `finalizeCheckout` method will be called with a `sessionId` value.
 You do not need to do anything for this.
+    * Show the amount that the shopper needs to pay on the drop-in.
 4. Test your integration
     * Run `./gradlew bootRun` to start the server, and open `http://localhost:8080/` in your browser
 5. Add a payment method